 Founded in 1994, our Group is a leading large-scale aluminum product manufacturer based in China.
 As of December 31, 2018, we were the second largest aluminum manufacturers in China in terms of aggregate annual aluminum production capacity, according to Antaike.
-We have vertically integrated operations that encompass the entire aluminum industry value chain consisting of production facilities for alumina, molten aluminum alloy and aluminum alloy ingots, aluminum fabrication production facilities, as well as self-supporting power generation facilities.
+We have vertically integrated operations that encompass the entire aluminum industry value chain consisting of production facilities for alumina, molten aluminum alloy and aluminum alloy ingots, aluminum fabrication production facilities.